Information for ACICS Accredited Institutions

 & Students of ACISC Accredited Institutions

-The Accrediting Council for Independent Colleges and Schools (ACICS), one of the nation’s largest accreditors, is at risk of losing its recognition by the Department of Education (Department) pursuant to 34 Code of Federal Regulations (CFR) Part 602, based on the following recent and foreseeable events:
+The Accrediting Council for Independent Colleges and Schools (ACICS), one of the nation’s largest accreditors, lost its recognition by the Department of Education (Department) pursuant to 34 Code of Federal Regulations (CFR) Part 602, based on the following events:

 - On or about June 14, 2016, Department staff recommended to the Senior Department Official (SDO) at the Department and the National Advisory Committee on Institutional Quality and Integrity (NACIQI) that ACICS’s petition for renewal of recognition by the Department be denied for several reasons.